-Learn who’s on your ballot, what referendums mean, and cast an educated vote!
+Learn who’s on your ballot, and what referendums mean so you can cast an educated vote!

 Voting is important, and it doesn’t stop at the president or your senator.
-Down ballot elections are just as important as choosing top leadership.
-Down ballot voting decides who represents your neighborhood, who makes laws for your city, which judges sit on which benches, who your sheriff is, where your local tax dollars go, and what kind of laws and referendums are up for public opinion.
-Down ballot elections are ones that affect your immediate, daily life.
-Don’t head to polls without doing your research and making sure those who make decisions where you live represent and fight for what’s important to you.
+Down-ballot elections are just as important as choosing top leadership.
+Down-ballot voting decides who represents your neighborhood, who makes laws for your city, which judges sit on which benches, who your sheriff is, where your local tax dollars go, and what kind of laws and referendums are up for public opinion.
+Down-ballot elections are ones that affect your immediate, daily life.
+Don’t head to the polls without doing your research and making sure those who make decisions where you live represent and fight for what’s important to you.